aerubianoma/aerubianoma/README.md

 - 👀 I’m interested in Machine Learning, AI, Neuroscience and PDE's
 - 🌱 I’m currently learning Data Science for professional purposes
 - 💞️ I’m looking to collaborate on Projects that need a mathematical knowledge
-- 📫 How to reach me aerubianoma@unal.edu.co
+- 📫 How to reach me aerubianoma@unal.edu.co, https://www.linkedin.com/in/aerubianoma/

 <!---
 aerubianoma/aerubianoma is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.